iyegoroff/react-native-color-matrix-image-filters/README.md

 - This library was tested only with standard `Image` component, but in theory it should work with any image that conforms to [CMIFResizable](https://github.com/iyegoroff/react-native-color-matrix-image-filters/blob/master/ios/CMIFResizable.h) protocol or is based on Android `ImageView` class
 - Installing `react-native-fast-image` is <strong>not required</strong> - this module doesn't depend on it
-- <strong>Recently released alternative filter package, which aims to provide an interface to most of the image filters available natively on iOS & Android: [react-native-image-filter-kit](https://github.com/iyegoroff/react-native-image-filter-kit)</strong>

 ## Credits